85% of Aralia Students Place in Top Writing Competitions

 9. How do I prepare for the Ocean Awareness Contest?

-Before you start your research, make sure you extensively go through Bow Seat Resource Studio to gain a comprehensive understanding of what climate change means and its damaging impacts on our Earth.
+Before you start your research, make sure you thoroughly go through the Bow Seat Resource Studio to gain a comprehensive understanding of what climate change means and its damaging impacts on our ocean.

 Can’t think of an issue you’d like to explore?
 Reflect on how climate change has left noticeable traces in your own life.
-What’ve you noticed about the difference in seasons this year compared to the last?
+What’ve you noticed about the difference in seasons this year compared to last year?
 For example, something clearly noticeable in Aralia Education’s hometown of Boston, we got much more rain and a lot less snow this past winter 2023-2024.
-Why might this have happened and how does that affect agriculture or shipping routes in Massachusetts?
+Why might this have happened, and how does that affect agriculture or shipping routes in Massachusetts?

-Check out previous Ocean Awareness Contest 2023 results and 2022 Winners.
+Check out the Ocean Awareness Contest results from Aralia Education’s students!

 10. Get personalized support from Aralia’s award-winning teachers